Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 2.4.4 - 01.05.2014 =
+* Remove theme option page
+* Add custom settings in the WP Customizer
+* Changed the default title and menu colors
+* Removed crappy gradients
+* This theme can generate candies.
+Yummy!

 = 2.4.3 - 29.04.2014 =
 * Background Image if IE < IE 10